Introduction

 1. Chatbots and Voicebots

-AI-powered chatbots and voicebots are arguably the most visible application of AI in call centers.
+AI-powered chatbots and voicebots are arguably the most visible application of contact center AI.
 These tools are designed to simulate human conversations and handle a wide range of customer interactions, without any human intervention.

 How they work: